-The mission of the Community Services Commission is to make recommendations to City Council on matters relating to development, acquisition, and renovation of park, beach, and recreational facilities.
+The mission of the Community and Library Services Commission is to make recommendations to City Council on matters relating to development, acquisition, and renovation of park, beach, libraries, and recreational facilities.

-The commission acts in an advisory capacity to the City Council in matters pertaining to beaches facilities, park acquisition, development and maintenance.
+The Commission acts in an advisory capacity to the City Council in matters pertaining to beaches facilities, park acquisition, development and maintenance, and library services.
 The Commission is comprised of seven Commissioners, individually appointed as a representative of each City Council Member.
-The commission cooperates with other governmental agencies and civic groups in the advancement of sound parks and recreational planning under the direction of the City Council.
+The commission cooperates with other governmental agencies and civic groups in the advancement of sound parks, recreational planning, and library services under the direction of the City Council.
 Commissioners study, report and interpret the needs of the public to the City Council, including conducting public meetings to garner community input on projects and facilities.
 The Commission reviews the annual Capital Improvement Projects budget as presented to the City Council and advises them on the current needs and long-range plans.

-In the event a member retires or is unable to complete his/her term, the appointing City Council Member will appoint a replacement representative to fill the remainder of the unexpired term.
+In the event a member retires or is unable to complete their term, the appointing City Council Member will appoint a replacement representative to fill the remainder of the unexpired term.

 |Ceason Baker||Casey McKeon|